Sashank-Singh/IMDB-Sentiment-Analysis/README.md

 To run this project locally, follow these steps:

-## Run this in JupyNoteBook for best visualization.
+## Run this in JupyNoteBook for the best visualization.

 ## Or use